It all started with Blair Waldorf, TV’s modern patron saint of preppy style.

 - For the most versatility, look for shirts that align their buttons.
 That way, you can button up for professional occasions and unbutton for fun outings.
 Blouses from Express are known for cutting their shirts perfectly for this!

-Although it might be tempting to load up on inexpensive pairs, when it comes to opaque tights, I actually recommend a mid-priced name brand or department store pair.
+Although you definitely can load up on inexpensive pairs of tights, I recommend getting at least one mid-priced name brand or department store pair.
+(The ones from Banana Republic above are high quality, I also recommend Hue tights on Amazon.)
 Nothing cheapens the look of an outfit quite like a pair of snarled, pilled, or awkwardly see-through tights!

-- A quality pair of tights will give your legs and bum some excellent support, which comes in handy when paired with a light-weight dress.
+- A quality pair of tights will give your legs some excellent support, which comes in handy when paired with a lightweight dress.

 - Wear a colored pair of opaque tights with an A-line little black dress, layered over a button-up dress shirt.
 Finish with a pair of knee-high riding boots and a (#9) long statement necklace.

 Blair Waldorf managed to make her stuffy school uniform blazer look chic by pairing it with feminine extras, like scarves and her signature headbands.
+Blazers are also preppy style must-haves — no negotiation!
 Start with a black, navy, or gray blazer, but branch out to other colors soon after!

 - Don’t have the cash for a proper business suit, but have an important professional function coming up?
 Fake one with a black blazer and a pair of black pants or a black pencil skirt.